jpan1234/23f-project-final/README.md

 Experience the future of healthcare management at Northeastern University with HuskyHealth—your reliable partner in fostering a healthy and connected community.

-This repo contains a setup for spinning up 3 Docker containers:
+## This repo contains a setup for spinning up 3 Docker containers:
 1. A MySQL 8 container for database access
-1. A Python Flask container to implement a REST API
+2. A Python Flask container to implement REST APIs
-1. A Local AppSmith Server to access the HuskyHealthApp
+3. A Local AppSmith Server to access the HuskyHealthApp

 ## How to setup and start the containers to launch the app
 **Important** - you need Docker Desktop installed

 1. Create a file named `db_root_password.txt` in the `secrets/` folder and put inside of it the root password for MySQL.
-2. Create a file named `db_password.txt` in the `secrets/` folder and put inside of it the password you want to use for the a non-root user named webapp.
+2. Create a file named `db_password.txt` in the `secrets/` folder and put inside of it the password you want to use for the non-root user named webapp.
 3. In a terminal or command prompt, navigate to the folder with the `docker-compose.yml` file.
 4. Build the images with `docker compose build`
 5. Start the containers with `docker compose up`.
 To run in detached mode, run `docker compose up -d`.